 - the urge to pick or pull at our skin, our hair, our nails

-3. Identify Urges
+3. Managing Urges

 We have hundreds of urges in the course of a day.
 Often, we act on them because we are unaware that the urge is controlling our behavior, not conscious choice.
 For example, I developed the habit of getting a snack later in the evening.
 I tend to eat dinner early so by 8 or 9 pm.
 I am often ready for a snack.
 I don't like to go to bed feeling the slightest bit hungry.
 Well, I am also trying to lose the winter weight I picked up.
 Which will win?
 The urge to snack or the desire to lose the weight?
 It's a daily struggle and it all goes back to our commitment to our decision to change.